The Group of Disjoint 2-Spheres in 4-Space

 \subsection{A $3$-dimensional elementary homotopy}

-As motivation towards a description of the Whitney homotopy of $2$--spheres in dimension four, start by considering the analogous homotopy of $1$--manifolds in $3$--space shown in Figure~\ref{fig:1dim-whitney-homotopy}.
-The sequence of pictures in Figure~\ref{fig:1dim-whitney-homotopy} describes a $3$-dimensional link homotopy in which the black $1$--manifold comes back to its original position while shrinking the blue circle to a small unknot.
+As motivation towards a description of the Whitney homotopy of 2-spheres in dimension four, start by considering the analogous homotopy of $1$--manifolds in $3$--space shown in Figure~\ref{fig:1dim-whitney-homotopy}.
+The sequence of pictures in Figure~\ref{fig:1dim-whitney-homotopy} describes a $3$-dimensional link homotopy in which the black $1$--manifold comes back to its original position while the blue circle shrinks to a small unknot.
 This homotopy keeps black and blue disjoint throughout, and has exactly two singularities, namely the black-black intersections from the un-clasping and re-clasping (guided by the purple arcs).

-The $4$-dimensional analogue of the link homotopy in Figure~\ref{fig:1dim-whitney-homotopy} is the composition of a Whitney move (``un-clasping'') and its reverse finger move (``re-clasping'') on a $2$--sphere in a $4$-manifold.
+The $4$-dimensional analogue of the link homotopy in Figure~\ref{fig:1dim-whitney-homotopy} is the composition of a Whitney move (``un-clasping'') and its reverse finger move (``re-clasping'').
 The Whitney move is guided by its Whitney disk $W$ whereas the finger move is again guided by an arc.
-Thus the analogue of the blue circle in Figure~\ref{fig:1dim-whitney-homotopy} is an embedded $2$--sphere $S_W$ which is the boundary of a 3-ball, normal to the arc guiding the finger move.
+Thus the analogue of the blue circle in Figure~\ref{fig:1dim-whitney-homotopy} is an embedded 2--sphere $S_W$ which is the boundary of a 3--ball, normal to the arc guiding the finger move.
 We call $S_W$ the {\em Whitney sphere}.
 Before starting a detailed description of this $4$-dimensional Whitney homotopy, it may be helpful to consider the schematic description shown in Figure~\ref{fig:2dim-whitney-homotopy}.